pjachim/Bukka/README.md

 4. Install the packages in the requirements.txt.
 5. Copy the data file to your data folder.
 6. Split the dataset into a training and test set.
-7. Provides a of reasonable pipelines based on an adhoc scan of your dataset.
+7. Provides a reasonable pipelines based on an adhoc scan of your dataset.

 (Coming soon, the command will also do the following):